Bigg Boss Kannada season 7

 The seventh season of the Kannada-language version of Indian reality television series Bigg Boss premiered on 13 October 2019.
 Sudeep returned as the host of the show for the seventh time.

-Shine Shetty emerged victorious of this popular show, based on the votes given by the viewers.
-The winner was awarded a cash prize of 50 lakhs with an additional 11 lakh from other various sponsors, with a Tata Altroz car, for the first time in Bigg Boss Kannada history.
+Based on votes given by viewers, Shine Shetty was the season winner.
+He was awarded a cash prize of 50 lakhs with an additional 11 lakh from other various sponsors, with a Tata Altroz car, for the first time in Bigg Boss Kannada history.